Master of Arts (Comparative Political Studies), Doshisha University

 Yuma Osaki (大﨑祐馬) is a political economist in the making.
-He is a student of International Relations and International Political Economy (IR/IPE), working on Asian economic diplomacy.
+He is a student of International Relations and International Political Economy (IR/IPE), broadly working on Asian economic diplomacy.

-His MA/LLM dissertation - “The Regional Trade Dynamics in the Asia-Pacific: A Comparative Analysis of South Korea, Japan, and China’s Making Free Trade Agreement with Australia” examined the interplay between bilateral free trade agreements (FTAs) and REI initiatives in a multi-layered trade system, through the case studies of Northeast Asian FTAs/EPA with Australia - the so-called “FTA Trifecta”.
+His MA/LLM dissertation “The Regional Trade Dynamics in the Asia-Pacific: A Comparative Analysis of South Korea, Japan, and China’s Making Free Trade Agreement with Australia” examined the interplay between bilateral and regional FTA/EPAs in a multi-layered trading system, through the case studies of three Northeast Asian countries’ trade arrangements with Australia - the so-called Australian “FTA Trifecta”.

-In 2016, he left Kyoto and landed in Canberra for the first time to take part in the inaugural National Parliamentary Fellowships Program before commencing his dual-degree program in Sheffield, UK.
+In 2016, he left Kyoto and landed in Canberra for the first time to take part in the inaugural National Parliamentary Fellowships Program (NPFP) before commencing his dual-degree program in Sheffield, UK.
 Organised by the ANU and Japan Center for International Exchange, this inter-governmental research exchange program involved a two-month stint at the Australian Parliament House.
 In 2019, he joined the Australia-Japan Youth Dialogue (AJYD) as an Organising Committee Member.
-Currently, he is also a research associate on the “Sino-US Hegemonic Competition and Indo-Pacific Geoeconomics” project at the Japan Forum on International Relations.
+Currently, he is also a research associate on the “Sino-US Hegemonic Competition and Indo-Pacific Geoeconomics” project at the Japan Forum on International Relations (JFIR).